Black Hole Ringdown as a Probe for Dark Energy: Viable models

-As already mentioned, the choice of saturating the inspiral bound \eqref{inspiral-bound} sets the size of the kinetic mixing effect at the Schwarzschild radius.
-This gives a relation between $\alpha$ and $\Lambda$ for a given choice of operator ($n$ and $m$).
+Saturating the inspiral bound \eqref{inspiral-bound} gives a relation between $\alpha$ and $\Lambda$ for a given choice of operator ($n$ and $m$).
 Indeed, by using Eqs.~\eqref{mixing-GB} and \eqref{bg-X}, we find that

-Notice that in the particular case of $m=0$, this fixes $\alpha$ directly, since $\Lambda$ plays no role in that case.
+See Appendix \ref{app:m0-case} for the particular case of $m=0$, where $\Lambda$ drops from the equivalent expression and $\alpha$ is fixed directly.

 There is still the freedom to choose the scale $\Lambda$, as long as it is above $10^5 \Lambda_3 \sim 10^2 \textup{km}^{-1}$ in order to satisfy the requirement from amplitudes, Eq.~\eqref{amplitudes}, but still well below $\Lambda_2$.
-We also recall that, as discussed in Sec.~\ref{ssec:dc}, we are working under the assumption that the dominant source for the scalar profile in the Solar System is the sGB operator, rather than the direct coupling of cosmological origin, parametrized by $\delta$.
-So, from \eqref{GBvsDC}, a further condition on $\alpha$ and $\Lambda$ is that
+We also recall that, as discussed in Sec.~\ref{ssec:dc}, the dominant source for the scalar profile in the Solar System is the sGB operator, rather than the direct coupling of cosmological origin, parametrized by $\delta$, since, from \eqref{GBvsDC}, \eqref{LLR-bound} and \eqref{mixing-EM}, the condition

-This can be plugged back into \eqref{alpha-lambda} and solved for a lower bound on $\Lambda$.
-In most cases, this will be a weaker bound than the one from amplitudes' positivity, but not always---see Table \ref{table}.
-We call the stronger of these two lower bounds $\Lambda_{min}(n,m)$, the minimum value of $\Lambda$ one can consistently choose for a given operator, and separately refer to $\Lambda_{min}^{obs}$ and $\Lambda_{min}^{pos}$ for the bounds from observations (i.e. from inspiral, background sourcing, Lunar Laser Ranging and speed of gravitational wave constraints) and from positivity requirements.